‘Good heavens! what a childhood you must have spent with that fear all alone with you. It makes me shiver to think of it.’

 The key word there is ‘apparent’.
 For Harry is not actually a coward at all.
 What he fears is not pain, suffering and death; it’s fear itself.
 He’s plagued by an imagination that his father doesn’t possess, and he can envisage all too well the possibility of freezing in combat.
-He has been harbouring such feelings his whole life, and now his love for Ethne has raised the stakes still further.
+He has been harbouring such feelings his whole life, and now his love for Ethne has raised the stakes still further: should he ever betray himself with fear, the consequences would be too horrible.
 ‘Disgracing my name and those dead men in the hall I think I would have risked,’ he reflects.
 ‘I could not risk disgracing her.’

 For him, Ethne – the outsider, the Irishwoman with no connection to the military – represents the values he has inherited from his mother.
 That strand of his being is much more important to him than his paternal line.